 Drink water for better skin health

-Due to the weather during the monsoon, your skin in generally a lot more prone to infections and general complications.
+Due to the weather during the monsoon, your skin is generally a lot more prone to infections and general complications.
 Moreover, during this time, you may not feel like drinking much water.
-However, water is important, not just to enjoy glowing skin, but to keeping it hydrated.
+However, water is important, not just to enjoy glowing skin, but to keep it hydrated.
 Further, water may help prevent acne by keeping your skin well-hydrated.
 It also promotes natural detoxification, which can help ensure that you don’t have clogged pores.

 Exfoliate, without overdoing it